 Where can I make a dry erase wall?

-You can put DIY whiteboards pretty much anywhere you like with this paint.
-We put it on the back of the door in the playroom so that the children had a nice big area to use but you could very easily put it on a blank wall, low down if you are intending it for children to use.
+You can put DIY whiteboards pretty much anywhere you like with this whiteboard paint kit.
+We put it on the back of the door in the playroom so that the children had a nice large whiteboard area to use but you could very easily put it on a blank wall, low down if you are intending it for children to use and with this remarkable whiteboard paint you can make the whiteboard area different sizes to suit.

-It would also work really well in a home office, more of us are working from home now and a board to write notes and important things on could be really useful.
-It would also be helpful if you were doing presentations online, to help to illustrate your points in a more visual way.
+It would also work really well on home office walls or a meeting room or conference rooms, more of us are working from home now and a board to write notes and important things on could be really useful.
+It would also be helpful if you were doing presentations online, using it to brainstorm ideas or running training sessions, to help to illustrate your points in a more visual way.
+You could also use it as a projection screen as the white surface would make the perfect background to play videos on, especially if it is on a colored wall.

 A dry erase wall would also be great for home schooling - you could paint one in your dining room, or whatever area you use to home school and it would become a great spot for you and the children to visually demonstrate learning topics, especially if you have more than one child.